release-engineering/Sync2Jira/README.md

 ## What is Sync2Jira?

-This is a process that listens to activity on upstream repos on pagure and github via fedmsg, and syncs new issues there to a Jira instance elsewhere.
+This is a process that listens to activity on upstream repos on Pagure and GitHub via fedmsg, and syncs new issues there to a Jira instance elsewhere.

 ## Documentation